Prairie Eco Services

 What does success look like

 Students will be able to formulate a 'community action plan' by: 1.) assessing the risk of future natural hazards and flooding events in the Houston area, 2.) quantifying the potential damage of future flooding incidents, 3.) evaluating current mitigation techniques and providing alternative, eco-friendly solutions, and 4.) identifying barriers to the implementation of their plan, as well as possible ways to overcome those barriers.
-Students can present their findings in a variety of formats, such as written or oral reports, poster presentations, Argument Driven Inquiry (ADI) gallery walks, etc.
+Students can present their findings in a variety of formats, such as written or oral reports, poster presentations, Claim-Evidence-Reasoning (CER) gallery walks, etc.

 Context for Use